whilefun/FPEKitAddOns/README.md

 # Overview
 Each folder contains a file called Requirements.txt.
 This file lists the Unity version, First Person Exploration Kit version, and other package dependencies (with versions) required for that add on to work.

 # IMPORTANT NOTE
-All add-ons below that rely on other packages should be considered in permanent Beta.
-Support will be provided where possible, but some stuff may just stop working as external dependencies change
+All add-ons that rely on 3rd party packages (e.g. Cinemachine) should be considered in permanent Beta.
+Support will be provided where possible, external 3rd party updates may change how the add-on behaves.

 # Elevator